ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

+> under construction

 This entry discusses the general notion of _[[derived functor]]_ in the context of [[homological algebra]], hence for functors between [[categories of chain complexes]].
 In the literature this is often understood to be the default case of derived functors.
-For a discussion of how the following relates to the more general concepts of derived functors see at _[derived functor -- In homological algebra](derived+functor#InHomologicalAlgebra)_.
+For more discussion of how the following relates to the more general concepts of derived functors see at _[derived functor -- In homological algebra](derived+functor#InHomologicalAlgebra)_.

 ***